kandybaby/S3mediaArchival/guides/UserGuide.md

 ----music
 ------Chapelle Roan
 --------The Rise and Fall of a mid-west princess
-----------01-feminenomenom
+----------01-femininomenom
 ------Carly Rae Jepsen
 --------The Lovliest Time
 ----------06-Kamikaze
 ```

-This music library is organized first my artist, then my album.
-The most convienent way to upload music would probably be albums.
+This music library is organized first by artist, then by album.
+The most convenient way to upload music would probably be albums.
 If you upload each artist as one file, if you add a new album, you'll need to re-upload the new artist object with the new album.
 But if you have an album, that won't ever need to be updated or changed.

 But there's a problem.
 We can tell the application to get all the folders in ```/data/music/``` but that will package up each artist, not each album.
 So the solution here is to use a special tag in your path like so